Shopping Links

 The background score is classic adventure movie stuff, and not particularly notable.
 The use of sound, on the other hand, makes up for it--effective use of moments of silence, heartbeats, and other sound effects to enhance the mood.

 Summing up, Fatal Fury: The Motion Picture is a fine adventure movie with a little bit of everything.
 Although it concludes the trilogy started in the previous two OAVs, seeing them isn't a prerequisite, nor is familiarity with the games.
-With interesting, fun, and surprisingly realistic characters, good art, enough fighting to go around, and a solid, interesting story, Fatal Fury: The Motion Picture is well-constructed and just plain entertaining.
+With interesting, fun, and surprisingly realistic characters, good art, enough action to go around, and a solid, interesting story, Fatal Fury: The Motion Picture is well-constructed and just plain entertaining.
 Not just for fans of fighting games, this is one comes highly recommended to anyone who enjoys a good adventurous yarn.

 Related Recommendations